veldhub/veld_chain__demo_udpipe_ts-vienna-2024/README.md

 ### training

 Configuration for training is done in [./veld_train.yaml](./veld_train.yaml).
-All possible configurations for this chain can be found at the originating veld code repo at https://github.com/acdh-oeaw/veld_code_15_udpipe/blob/main/veld_train.yaml .
+All possible configurations for this chain can be found at the [originating veld code repo](https://github.com/acdh-oeaw/veld_code_15_udpipe/blob/main/veld_train.yaml).

 To run, simply do:
 ```